Cray-HPE/docs-csm/002-CSM-INSTALL.md

 * Gigabyte nodes should use the Gigabyte Node Firmware Update Guide (1.3.2) S-8010 while booted with Shasta v1.3.2.
 However, since v1.3 will never be booted again on this system, there is no need to ensure that the etcd clusters are healthy and that BGP Peering has been ESTABLISHED as recommended in that guide.
 * Nodes with Mellanox ConnectX-4 and ConnectX-5 PCIe NICs need to update their firmware.
 This should be done while Shasta v1.3.2 is booted.
 The Mellanox ConnectX-4 cards will be enabled for PXE booting later.

+1. For minimum BIOS spec (required settings), see [Node BIOS Preferences](200-NCN-BIOS-PREF.md).

-For minimum NCN firmware versions see [Node Firmware](252-FIRMWARE-NODE.md).
+2. For minimum NCN firmware versions see [Node Firmware](252-FIRMWARE-NODE.md).

-The spine, leaf, CDU, and aggregation network switches from Dell and Mellanox may need updates.

-For minimum Network switch versions see [Network Firmware](251-FIRMWARE-NETWORK.md).
+3. For minimum Network switch firmware versions see [Network Firmware](251-FIRMWARE-NETWORK.md).

-Not meeting the minimum versions can result in:
+4. For minimum Network switch configurations see [Management Network Install](401-MANAGEMENT-NETWORK-INSTALL.md).

+> **`WARNING`** Skipping this on a system that is new to Shasta v1.4 (bare-metal or previously installed with Shasta v1.3 or earlier) can result in undesirable difficulties:
+>
-- Misnamed interfaces (missing `hsn0`)
+> - Misnamed interfaces (missing `hsn0`)
-- Malfunctioning bonds (`bond0`)
+> - Malfunctioning bonds (`bond0`)
-- Link failures (i.e. QLogic cards set to 10Gbps fixed)
+> - Link failures (i.e. QLogic cards set to 10Gbps fixed)
-- Malfunctioning or disabled Multi-Chassis LAGG
+> - Malfunctioning or disabled Multi-Chassis LAGG
+> - Back-firing work-around scripts

 <a name="recabling"></a>
-### Recabling
+### Re-cabling

 The Shasta v1.3 system needs to change a few connections.